JiaoZhang-Amanda/CS-interview/Networking/Networking Concept Interview Q.md

     * REST have a URL structure and a request/response pattern the revolve around the use of resources
     * REST is a type of software architecture and a method for users to request data or information from servers
     * REST requires the interaction between the customer and server

+## :fire:[AWS]
+### Explain what AWS is?
+AWS stands for Amazon Web Service; it is a collection of remote computing services also known as a cloud computing platform.
+This new realm of cloud computing is also known as IaaS or Infrastructure as a Service.

+### Mention what the key components of AWS are?
+* **Route 53**: A DNS web service
+* **Simple E-mail Service**: It allows sending e-mail using RESTFUL API call or via regular SMTP
+* **Identity and Access Management**: It provides enhanced security and identity management for your AWS account
+* **Simple Storage Device or (S3)**: It is a storage device and the most widely used AWS service.
+    * You can use S3 interface to store and retrieve any amount of data, at any time and from anywhere on the web.
+For S3, the payment model is “pay as you go.”
+    * Amazon S3 is a REST service, and you can send a request by using the REST API or the AWS SDK wrapper libraries that wrap the underlying Amazon S3 REST API.
+* **Elastic Compute Cloud (EC2)**: It provides on-demand computing resources for hosting applications.
+It is handy in case of unpredictable workloads.
+It is a cloud web service used for hosting your application
+* **Elastic Block Store (EBS)**: It offers persistent storage volumes that attach to EC2 to allow you to persist data past the lifespan of a single Amazon EC2 instance
+* **CloudWatch**: To monitor AWS resources, It allows administrators to view and collect key Also, one can set a notification alarm in case of trouble.

+### What is a Message Queue?
+* A message queue is a form of asynchronous service-to-service communication used in serverless and microservices architectures.
+Messages are stored on the queue until they are processed and deleted.
+Each message is processed only once, by a single consumer.
+Message queues can be used to decouple heavyweight processing, to buffer or batch work, and to smooth spiky workloads.
+* **Amazon Simple Queue Service (SQS)** is a fully managed message queuing service that enables you to decouple and scale microservices, distributed systems, and serverless applications.
+SQS eliminates the complexity and overhead associated with managing and operating message oriented middleware, and empowers developers to focus on differentiating work.